kuchynkm/game_of_life/README.md

 By left-click on a cell, it becomes alive.
 Right-click causes alive cell to die.

-To perform next evolution step, hit N.
+To perform next evolution step, hit `N`.

-To exit the edit mode, unpause the game by hitting SPACEBAR or P.
+To exit the edit mode, unpause the game by hitting `SPACEBAR` or `P`.